Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Experimental Evaluation

 \subsection{System Description}

-Experiments are run on two x86-64 machines: (i) Intel Xeon E5-2687W v2 machine with 2 sockets, 8-core Intel Xeon processors each running at 3.4GHz, L2 cache = 256KB, L3 cache = 25.6MB (\multisocket) and (ii) Intel Xeon Phi 7290 with one 72-core processor running at 1.5GHz, L2 cache = 1024KB (\singlesocket). \multisocket and \singlesocket run on Ubuntu 16.04.2 LTS and CentOS Linux 7 Core Operating systems receptively.
-The \multisocket machine is used to evaluate inter-socket execution behaviour, whereas \singlesocket is used to evaluate intra-socket. \Processors are pined one per core, for both machines excluding hyper-threading.
-Inter-socket execution is evaluated through pinning the \processors one per socket in round robin fashion. \Processors randomly select between \putop or \getop with a given probability (operation rate).
+Experiments are run on two x86-64 machines: (i) Intel Xeon E5-2687W v2 dual socket machine (\multisocket) and (ii) Intel Xeon Phi 7290 single socket machine (\singlesocket). \multisocket has 8-core Intel Xeon processors per socket, each running at 3.4GHz, with three cache levels: core private L1 cache = 32 KB, core private L2 cache = 256 KB and a socket intra shared L3 cache = 25.6 MB. \singlesocket has 72-core processor running at 1.5GHz, core private L1 cache = 32 KB, L2 cache = 1024KB shared by two cores (tile). \multisocket and \singlesocket run on Ubuntu 16.04.2 LTS and CentOS Linux 7 Core Operating systems receptively.
+The \multisocket machine is used to evaluate inter-socket execution behaviour, whereas \singlesocket is used to evaluate intra-socket with high number of \processors. \Processors are pined one per core, for both machines excluding hyper-threading.
+Inter-socket execution is evaluated through pinning the \processors one per core per socket in round robin fashion. \Processors randomly select between \putop or \getop per operation with a given probability (operation rate).
 Memory is managed using the ASCYLIB framework SSMEM \cite{David:2015:ACS:2786763.2694359}.

-Our main goal is to achieve scalability under high operation rate (contention).
+Our main goal is to achieve scalability under high operation rate.
 To evaluate this, we simulate high operation rate by excluding work between operations.
-To reduce the effect of $NULL$ returns \footnote{Usually $NULL$ returns are very fast and can give misleading performance results if not minimised} for \getop operations, all algorithms are initialized with $2^{17}$ items.
+To reduce the effect of $NULL$ returns \footnote{Usually $NULL$ returns are very fast because they do not update the data structure state, if not minimised, they can give misleading performance results} for \getop operations, all algorithms are initialised with $2^{17}$ items.
 Each experiment is then run for five seconds obtaining an average of five repeats.
 Throughput is measured in terms of operations per second, whereas the \relaxation behaviour (\accuracy) is measured in terms of the error distance from the exact data structure sequential semantics \cite{henzinger2013quantitative}.
 The higher the error distance, the lower the \accuracy.